Spring 2023 Potomac Championships

 Judge paradigms can be complicated, so I am going to give you the gist of my judging philosophy and go into more detail as you scroll down.
 If you read my paradigm and apply it in round, you will have an advantage and be that much closer to winning.
 Please don't hesitate to ask any questions you may have about my paradigm!

 SUMMARY: I'm a policymaker who did UIL CX in high school, I am familiar with a couple other events though so I'm not super strict on traditionalism.
-I like theory, I don't like generic stuff, I don't like spreading (speed is fine), I don't like guilt tripping, I'm logical, avoid vague links, give me roadmaps before speeches, be nice to your opponents.
+I see debate as a game with changeable rules, the only hard and fast rules are speech times, so I like theory, I don't like generic stuff, I don't like spreading (speed is fine), I don't like guilt tripping, I'm logical, avoid vague links, give me roadmaps before speeches, be nice to your opponents.

 DETAILED VERSION OF MY PARADIGM: